Intimate Wedding Location Ideas

 Public City Parks

 While many parks around the region have been closed during the pandemic, most are open again.
-Besides popular options like Central Park, smaller neighborhood options or waterfront areas (like Pier 35 along the FDR which overlooks the Manhattan Bridge or Transmitter Park in Greenpoint) may provide a great backdrop and be less crowded.
+Besides popular options like Central Park, smaller neighborhood options or waterfront areas (like Pier 35 along the FDR which overlooks the Manhattan Bridge or Transmitter Park in Greenpoint, Gantry State Park in LIC) may provide a great backdrop and be less crowded.

 Opt for a morning ceremony in a place like Central Park or Brooklyn Bridge Park.
 In NJ, there is Liberty State Park.
 Free, but choice locations in Central Park require a $25 permit to guarantee you are the only wedding there.
-Permits are not being issues at this time but are not required for less than 20 people.
+Permitsare being issued again but only for 2020.
+Check back for 2021 in November.

 Your Apartment Rooftop